 6. COMPETITIVE LANDSCAPE

 6.2.4 XP Supply Chain

 6.2.9 Rhenus Logistics

 - *List Not Exhaustive

 7. FUTURE OF UK CONTRACT LOGISTICS MARKET

-What is the growth rate of United Kingdom Contract Logistics Market?
+How big is the United Kingdom Contract Logistics Market?

-What is United Kingdom Contract Logistics Market size in 2027?
+What is the current United Kingdom Contract Logistics Market size?

 Who are the key players in United Kingdom Contract Logistics Market?

-XPO Logistics, CEVA Logistics, DHL International GmbH., Eddie Stobart Logistics, Kuehne Nagel are the major companies operating in United Kingdom Contract Logistics Market.
+XPO Logistics, CEVA Logistics, DHL International GmbH., Eddie Stobart Logistics and Kuehne Nagel are the major companies operating in the United Kingdom Contract Logistics Market.